tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Specification

-EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if the value of dc:type is EMPTY; COMPLIANT if the value of dc:type is a term name in the DCMI Type Vocabulary (see bdq:sourceAuthority); otherwise NOT_COMPLIANT DCMI Type Vocabulary" {[http://purl.org/dc/terms/DCMIType]} {"DCMI Type Vocabulary List Of Terms" [https://www.dublincore.org/specifications/dublin-core/dcmi-type-vocabulary/2010-10-11/]}
+EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if the value of dc:type is EMPTY; COMPLIANT if the value of dc:type is a term name in the DCMI Type Vocabulary (see bdq:sourceAuthority); otherwise NOT_COMPLIANT

 ### Information Elements

 Acted Upon:
 dc:type

+### Source Authorities and Default Parameter Values

+DCMI Type Vocabulary" {[http://purl.org/dc/terms/DCMIType]} {"DCMI Type Vocabulary List Of Terms" [https://www.dublincore.org/specifications/dublin-core/dcmi-type-vocabulary/2010-10-11/]}

 ### Examples